-(This article envisions what are the title deeds of a property,how to examine them and how to find out the construction is legal and authorized etc.)
+(This article envisions what are the title deeds of a property, how to examine them and how to find out the construction is legal and authorized etc.)

-Identifying a property for purchase is not just about the price of the property, locality or amenities like gym, club swimming pool etc. Along with identifying a property which suits your above requirements, you have to consider two important aspects before entering into the sale agreement with the vendor.
+Identifying a property for purchase is not just about the price of the property, locality, or amenities like gym, club swimming pool etc. Along with identifying a property that suits your above requirements, you have to consider two important aspects before entering into the sale agreement with the vendor.
 The first job is to ascertain whether the seller has absolute title over the property.
 The second aspect is that you need to find out whether the construction is legal and authorized.
-Your job is made slightly easier when you apply for the loan, as the lender also looks into above aspects before releasing the loan, still you need to be in the loop.
+Your job is made slightly easier when you apply for the loan, as the lender also looks into the above aspects before releasing the loan, still you need to be in the loop.
 Therefore, once you identify a property for purchase, you have to go for preliminary verification of title deeds of identified property on your own.
 If you are not conversant with the method of verification of title deeds, you need to take the help of someone who has at least rudimentary knowledge of verification of title deeds.
 Preliminary verification of title would avoid unnecessary legal expenses if the vendor does not have the title on the face of the available documents.

 What are the title deeds of a property?

 The title deed means a registered document such as Sale deed, Settlement deed, Release deed, Partition deed, Will etc. An unregistered document cannot be considered as the title deed.
 A Will cannot be considered as a title deed unless it is proved in a Court of law or a letter of probate is obtained.

 To start with, before entering into the sale agreement with the vendor, you may find out from the records or question the vendor of the property in the following lines.

 i.
 If the property description is not clear the sale deed may become invalid.
 Therefore, the extent of area, boundaries, Survey no. Door no. plan etc. should be clearly described in the title deeds.
 The property should be physically identified with the exact property description in the title deed.